letronghoangminh/Tips_Tricks/README.md

 - Check users's mails
 - Always try hijacking path if the PATH is writable.
 - Check port knocking if some ports are filtered at /etc/knockd.conf (depends)
+- Always patiently check for weird files and folders

 ## Windows